apache/pulsar/site2/docs/sql-deployment-configurations.md

 # path for the trusted TLS certificate file of Pulsar broker
 pulsar.tls-trust-cert-file-path=null

-## whether to enable pulsar authorization
+## whether to enable Pulsar authorization
 pulsar.authorization-enabled=false

 # set the threshold for BookKeeper request throttle, default is disabled